 Shopping at Walmart: Pros

-You have a greater selection.
-In both sizes, and brands.
+- You have a bigger selection in both sizes, and brands.
 For most items listed below, you can easily bump up to a larger container and save a few pennies per ounce at the same time.

 Shopping at Walmart: Cons

 There’s a greater selection.
-I say this, because even though I was ONLY comparing price this day, it was still sometimes overwhelming in looking at all the different options to find the best deal.
+I say this because even though I was ONLY comparing prices this day, it was still sometimes overwhelming in looking at all the different options to find the best deal.
 Different sizes and different brands didn’t necessarily make for a better shopping experience; they made it harder to crunch numbers.

 I compared the same items that I purchase every month, over and over again.
-Yes, you’ll save a few pennies on the onsie twosie items too, but you’ll find the biggest savings when you find rock bottom prices on the items you repeatedly buy.
+Yes, you’ll save a few pennies on the onesie twosie items too, but you’ll find the biggest savings when you find rock-bottom prices on the items you repeatedly buy.

-The prices below are taken as of 9/15/2017, are from the Atlanta, Georgia area and should be used as a guideline only.
+The prices below are taken as of 3/8/2023, are from the South Carolina area, and should be used as a guideline only.
 You may or may not find the exact prices in your area, so do your homework before you commit to one store or another.

 Some items are offered in ounces, some in pounds.
-I broke it down to the lowest price per unit that is common between both items.
+I broke it down to the lowest price per unit which is common between both items.

-By design, ALDI doesn’t carry name brands at all.
-That meant comparing “apples to apples” tough, since Walmart doesn’t carry ALDI’s house brand, and visa versa.
-My workaround was using the store-brand for each store, respectively.
+By design, ALDI doesn’t carry name-brand products at all.
+That meant comparing “apples to apples” tough since Walmart doesn’t carry ALDI’s house brand and visa versa.
+My workaround was to use the store brand for each store, respectively.

-ALDI is expanding their selection of organic (see pro above!), but that doesn’t mean Walmart is keeping pace.
+ALDI is expanding its selection of organic (see pro above!), but that doesn’t mean Walmart is keeping pace.
 On the other hand, Walmart has some organic items that ALDI does not.

 With that said, I made notes of whether something was organic or conventional and I only included the item in my list if BOTH stores had it available.
 If one store had organic tuna, for example, and the other didn’t, I didn’t even include it on my list at all.